omnipeak/vault-plugin-auth-ory/README.md

 This repository contains code for a [HashiCorp Vault](https://github.com/hashicorp/vault) Auth [Plugin](https://developer.hashicorp.com/vault/docs/plugins) that authenticates with [Ory Kratos](https://github.com/ory/kratos) and [Ory Keto](https://github.com/ory/keto) APIs.

-## Note

-This plugin in a WIP and is not ready for production use.

-Currently, the config portion of the plugin is temporarily hardcoded to localhost.

-This plugin will be completed within the next few days/weeks.

 ## Setup

 The setup guide assumes some familiarity with Vault and Vault's plugin